the-method/podcast/010102_Your_Number_Ones/README.md

 # Your Number Ones

 In this episode, we ask scientists and science-lovers to give us their Number Ones:
-*
+* What is the number one issue in science today?
+* What is the number one exciting innovation in science today?

 ## Contributing

 As an open source podcast, **our listeners are also our content contributors**.
-We need scientists and science-lovers to listen to our podcast episodes and respond with their own opinions, experiences, stories, references, and constructive feedback.
-After reviewing [CONTRIBUTING.md](CONTRIBUTING.md), have your say:
+After reviewing [CONTRIBUTING.md](CONTRIBUTING.md), call us and let us know your number one issue and innovation in science:

 * Join The Method [WhatsApp Group](https://chat.whatsapp.com/KyvDv4sqc3cHP4enDydZI1) and leave a voice note OR
 * Leave a voicemail with your contribution at **(929) 367-7330** OR